Perkedel Tempe: Indonesian Tempeh Fritters

 So try these fritters.
 They’re pretty easy and straightforward to make.
 And they make a nice side dish among your Indonesian food spread.
 You can also enjoy the fritters as savory snacks.
 That’s what we often do in my household.

-Items You Need For Perkedel Tempe
+Items You Need for Perkedel Tempe

 And if you don’t have fresh chilies, you can always substitute them with red chili powder or dried chili flakes.

-How To Make Tempeh Fritters
+How to Make Tempeh Fritters

 If you have all the ingredients ready, you will only need 10 minutes to prep the fritter batter and about 20 minutes to fry.
 So your tempeh fritters can be ready in half an hour.
 It’s ideal for you to have a quick snack.